nathell/skyscraper/README.md

 The output should be a seq of maps that each have a new URL and a new processor (specified as a keyword) to invoke next.

-## Error handling

-When Skyscraper downloads a page, a lot of things can go wrong.
-Specifically, one of the following situations may occur:

- - There is a timeout.
-In this case, Skyscraper will attempt to redownload the page (up to 5 times by default before it gives up, but this is configurable, see `:retries` below).
- - The download results in a HTTP status other than 200.
-In this case, Skyscraper will by default look at the error code.
-If it is 404, it will emit a warning and continue, pruning the scrape tree as if the processor had returned an empty seq.
-Otherwise, the error map obtained from clj-http will be rethrown (via Slingshot).

-This default error handling strategy can be overridden, either globally by supplying the `:error-handler` option to `scrape`, or on a per-processor basis by putting it in `defprocessor`.
-If both are specified, the per-processor error handler prevails.

-The argument to `:error-handler` should be a function that takes an URL and a clj-http error map (containing the `:status` key), and either throws an exception or returns a seq of contexts to be used as the processor’s output.
-See the function `default-error-handler` in Skyscraper’s source code for an example.

 ## Where to go from here

 Explore the [documentation].
 Have a look at examples in the `examples/` directory of the repo.
 Read the docstrings, especially those of `scrape` and `defprocessor`.